Freight Broker vs. Freight Forwarder: Definition, Benefits, and Differences

 Benefits of Using a Freight Forwarder

-There are several benefits of using a freight forwarder, including the following:
+There are several benefits of using a freight forwarder, who are logistics experts providing tailored solutions for complex shipping needs, including the following:

 Global Reach